publiccodenet/about/activities/events/deciding-to-attend-events.md

 ## Event types

-We send people to events/conferences for 2 reasons:
+We send people to events or conferences for 2 reasons:

 * as part of a delegation to that event, with explicit goals we want to achieve and people we want to meet (strong, impactful presence)
 * for personal development - to learn more about an area, to deepen their skills, expertise and network in that area